HUST-NingKang-Lab/EXPERT/README.md

 ## Advanced usage

 EXPERT has enabled the adaptation to context-dependent studies, in which you can choose potential sources to be estimated.
 Please follow our [documentation: advanced usage](https://github.com/HUST-NingKang-Lab/EXPERT/wiki/advanced-usage).

+More functional show-cases can be found at [EXPERT-use-cases](https://github.com/HUST-NingKang-Lab/EXPERT-use-cases).

 ## Input abundance data